Blog Post December 4, 2025 | 12 minutes read

 When that data is wrong, sales teams chase dead leads and compliance teams cannot track obligations across corporate hierarchies.

-IT can manage infrastructure, but they cannot make business decisions about data governance or which version of conflicting customer information should be authoritative.
+IT can manage infrastructure, but they cannot use intent data to make informed decisions about data governance or which version of conflicting customer information should be authoritative.

 3 Best practices